andrewpey/vtland/faq.md

 ## Who is in charge?

 We are two developers with over 9 years of professional experience, very pationate about tycoons in particular and good games in common.
 Also, we love stylish, beautiful things.
-Also, there'are some community ambassadors which helping us to sort some thigns around.
+Also, there'are some community ambassadors who helping us to sort some thigns around.

 ## How I can help?

-Indiegogo campaing
+We are going to run crowdfunding campaing later this year.

+If you do not want to miss this event and even receive some nice rewards, please subscribe to our [newsletter]() and .

+Also do not hesistate to tell about Voxel Tycoon to any train-tycoon-minecraft-voxel-lover you know.

 ## It's pure sandbox or it will have some kind of quest or campaing?